 Tasks can form an experimental workflow when connected to each other, otherwise, they can be stand-alone units (see the image below).

-When you open a task, each task includes an overview of protocols, results, activity, inventories and archived results (see the image below).
+When you open a task, each task includes an overview of protocols, results, activity, signatures, inventories and archived results (see the image below).